Joseph-Shelton/US-Economic-Data-Analysis/README.md

 # US-Economic-Data-Analysis
 A look into several datsets concerning the US's economy.
+The full report can be located in the US_Economic_Data.ipynb file.
 ## Goals

 > * What percentage of income growth went to each segment of the population each year?
 Has this changed over time?